Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 1. Embed trigger emails

-The best email marketing campaigns add a personal touch to connect or “trigger” their email subscribers, utterly because it works.
+The best email marketing campaigns add a personal touch to connect or “trigger” their email subscribers utterly because it works.

 Embedding trigger email marketing campaigns will depend on your brand and industry.